neeraz-16/studyMaterial/LLD/singleton.md

 # Problem
-create a object(single instance) and use it in all teh project
+create a object(single instance) and use it in all the project

 # solution:
 1. create the constructor as private